kr15h/projection-mapping-with-rpi/slides.md

 # Getting IP Address

-Use the following command to see the IP address of the Raspberry Pi wireless network adapter.
+Use the following command to see the IP address of your Raspberry Pi.

 ```
-ifconfig
+hostname -I
 ```

-Look for **wlan0** and **inet addr**.
-It should look like **192.168.0.3** Note it down somewhere.
+You should see output similar to **192.168.0.3**.
+Note it down somewhere.

 ---